AdamDoingTech/Google-HomePage-V2/ReadMe.md

--- Hello, this is Adam from Atom Lab X 👨🏾‍💻 <br>
+-- Hello, this is Adam from Atom Lab X 👨🏾‍💻
-<a href="https://atomlabx.github.io/Google-HomePage-V2/">Live Preview</a>

 Project Overview:
+* The <a href="https://atomlabx.github.io/Google-HomePage-V2/">Live Preview</a> For the Project.
 * This is a learning project I'm working on while doing the Odin Project.
 * I want to showcase my work while working on this project for myself.
 * This is a puplic project.